Sunny with a High Near 78 | SweetwaterNOW

 Today

-Widespread haze.
+Areas of smoke.
 Sunny, with a high near 78.
-South southwest wind 5 to 8 mph becoming light and variable.
+South wind 5 to 7 mph becoming west in the afternoon.

 Tonight

-Mostly clear, with a low around 49.
-West southwest wind 6 to 9 mph becoming south southeast after midnight.
+Areas of smoke.
+Mostly clear, with a low around 47.
+West southwest wind 5 to 7 mph becoming east southeast after midnight.

 Friday